bbowen1036/shop-app/NOTES.md

 const store = createStore(rootReducer, applyMiddleware(ReduxThunk));

   a redux middleware that allows us to change our redux action creaters to allow for async stuff and side effects

+ PUT - will completely overwrite data with updated data PATCH - will only overwrite fields it is given